 What does Dorco have to do with the Dollar Shave Club?
 Well, they are the primary suppliers of the blades they sell.

-Perhaps the biggest selling point of Dorco products is the price – for only twenty bucks, you can get ten, yes ten refills and a handle.
+Perhaps the most significant selling point of Dorco products is the price – for only twenty bucks, you can get ten, yes ten refills and a handle.
 Not even Schick can beat that price point.

-Unlike their competitor, the MicroTouch, Dorco’s handle is sturdy, has good ergonomics and plenty of grip.
-Plus it has good weight that should factor in your selection process.
+Unlike their competitor, the MicroTouch, Dorco’s handle is sturdy, has good ergonomics, and plenty of grips.
+Plus, it has a good weight that should factor in your selection process.

-The head also pivots, albeit less than a Fusion ProGlide but enough to allow you to work on tough to shave areas like the chin and neck area without causing too much irritation.
+The head also pivots, albeit less than a Fusion ProGlide, but enough to allow you to work on tight to shave areas like the chin and neck area without causing too much irritation.